puppetlabs/puppet-docs/source/guides/language_guide.markdown

 See the Expression section later on this page for further details of the expressions that are now available.

-#### The "in" syntax

-From Puppet 2.6.0 you can also use the "in" syntax.
-This operator allows you to find if the left operand is in the right one.
-The left operand must be a string, but the right operand can be:

-* a string
-* an array
-* a hash (the search is done on the keys)

-This syntax can be used in any place where an expression is supported:

-{% highlight ruby %}
-    $eatme = 'eat'
-    if $eatme in ['ate', 'eat'] {
-    ...
-    }

-    $value = 'beat generation'
-    if 'eat' in $value {
-      notice("on the road")
-    }
-{% endhighlight %}

 #### Appending to Variables

 In Puppet 0.24.6 and later, values can be appended to array variables: